Jaslavie/spatial-map/Readme.md

 - $`\phi_i`$ is the phase shift/offset between waves, tracking shifts to create an optimal hexagonal representation that reduces redundancy.

 three waves (representing equilateral triangles that form the hexagon shape) are spaced 120° apart to form a consistent hexagonal pattern.

 ### Selecting landmark locations and activation patterns (place cells)
+Place cells are a type of neuron inside of the **hippocampus** encoding relevant locations in the environment.
 Place cells activate at high-density regions called "place fields".
 The number of unique place cells locations represents the resolution of environment representation.
 <br/>